PaponAhasan/Data-Structures-and-Algorithms/Greedy/Introduction.md

   Most greedy algorithms are not correct.
 ```
 ```
-For Example : You are given an array A of integers, where each element indicates the time a thing takes for completion.
-You want to calculate the maximum number of things that you can do in the limited time that you have.
+For Example : You are given an array A of integers, where each element indicates the time a thing takes for completion.You want to calculate the maximum number of things that you can do in the limited time that you have.

 This is a simple Greedy-algorithm problem.